 Anne Boleyn has been crowned Queen of England.
 Despite her victory, she is still unable to provide Henry with a male heir.
 While she grows ever more desperate for his attentions, he turns his eye upon plain Jane Seymour, a lady-in-waiting.
 Cromwell, meanwhile is forced to navigate perilous waters as a chief minister in Henry’s court.

-All SSG productions are performed at The Fort Worth Community Arts Center in the Sander's Theater, located at 1300 Gendy St. Fort Worth, TX 76107.
+All SSG productions are performed at Arts Fort Worth in the Sander's Theater, located at 1300 Gendy St. Fort Worth, TX 76107.
 Get Directions